binary-cats/laravel-lob-webhooks/README.md

 There are two ways this package enables you to handle webhook requests: you can opt to queue a job or listen to the events the package will fire.

-**The package will ALWAYS cast mailgun events to lowercase - so your configured keys must be lowercase, too**
+**The package will ALWAYS cast events to lowercase - so your configured keys must be lowercase, too**

 ### Handling webhook requests using jobs
 If you want to do something when a specific event type comes in you can define a job that does the work.
 Here's an example of such a job: